 Time will tell if 3D crosswalks help reverse the recent, upward trend in pedestrian injuries and fatalities.
 In the meantime, pedestrians injured by negligent motorists should contact a personal injuyr or pedestrian injury attorney to protect their rights.

-If you or a loved one has been injured in a car wreck, an experienced attorney can provide guidance on on how to pursue your claim and analyze ALL the potential damages, which may be considerably hire than initially thought.
+If you or a loved one has been injured by a vehicle, an experienced attorney can provide guidance on on how to pursue your claim and analyze ALL the potential damages, which may be considerably hire than initially thought.
 Alaska attorney Ben Crittenden can help you get the compensation you deserve.
 Sign up for his free newsletter where Alaska dog victims, vehicle accident victims, and other personal injuries can learn more about their options.